boggiedan/lets-talk/README.md

 - Creation of chat rooms with other connected users.

-- Store server data in a for example MangoDB database.
+- Store server data in a for example MongoDB database.

 - Retrieving all history messages by slices (ex: from last to last - 20).